mosaicml/llm-foundry/TUTORIAL.md

   - [How do I deploy with ONNX/FasterTransformer?](#how-do-i-deploy-with-onnxfastertransformer)
   - [How expensive is it to build LLMs?](#how-expensive-is-it-to-build-llms)

+**Hello!** We’ve put together this “tutorial” to help you develop a stronger familiarity with `llm-foundry`, the kinds of things you can do with, and how to go about using it to meet your needs.

+Forging LLMs can be quite complicated — you have to get your data prepared, set up your environment with adequate hardware for training, evaluate your model once it’s trained, and finally get it ready to be served.
+That’s a lot of moving parts!
+And that’s exactly why we decided to create and release `llm-foundry`.
+This repo aims to simplify each of those pieces of the pipeline into a toolkit that you can use to meet your various LLM forging needs.

+This tutorial will provide a brief intro to the repo’s structure and underlying tools (all courtesy of MosaicML, of course), will go over a few example workflows and point you to the related resources within the repo, and will finally cover a number of FAQs that we have encountered since release.

+Let’s get started!

 # Intro

+This section establishes some basics that will provide useful context when navigating llm-foundry and digging into the provided scripts, YAMLs, etc. The goals here are to give you a clear sense of the general layout, orient you to the core MosaicML tools that this repo builds on, and introduce the way we use YAMLs to configure some of the more complex scripts.

 ## How this repo is structured